join2akshay/coding-challenges/README.md

 # coding-challenges
-in this repository i will uplod my solved coding challenges.
+in this repository i will upload my solved coding challenges.